 All admitted international students whose native language is not English will have their skills evaluated upon arrival on campus.
 Based on that evaluation, a student may be placed in appropriate advanced English courses.

-We understand that international applicants often have a difficult time setting up Skype interviews with our staff due to the time difference, etc. For students from Greater China (including Hong Kong, Taiwan and South Korea), Pitzer has partnered with an organization named InitialView.
-Students that have not interviewed with a Pitzer staff member can participate in an interview conducted by InitialView.
+We understand that international applicants often have a difficult time setting up Skype interviews with our staff due to the time difference, etc., so Pitzer has partnered with an organization named InitialView.
+International students who have not interviewed with a Pitzer staff member can participate in an interview conducted by InitialView.
 This interview will be conducted by InitialView and evaluated by a Pitzer Admission staff member when the student applies to the College.
 You may learn more about InitialView by clicking here.
 Please arrange to have your interview completed as early as possible in the application cycle.
 The deadline for completing the interview is December 1 for Early Decision I, January 9 for Early Decision II, and January 9 for Regular Decision.

 Please keep in mind that while we will accept InitialView interviews as if they are our own, the interviewers trained and provided by InitialView are not associated with Pitzer College.
 Do not expect your interviewer to be able to answer your questions about Pitzer.